 Meet the Singers

 Sean is a Michigan native who started formally singing in choir from grades 6-12.
 He went on to earn a B.S. in Biochemistry from the University of Notre Dame, where he was a member of the Notre Dame Glee Club for 4 years.
-Besides singing, Sean loves to play tennis and holds the important role of pressing play for the music to his wife’s dance company, CoMo Dance.
+Sean has been singing with the Magpies since 2012 and sings in his church choir at Holy Name Catholic Church.
+Besides singing, Sean loves to play tennis and holds the important role of pressing play for the music to his wife’s modern dance company, CoMo Dance.

 Angela gained both Bachelors and Masters degrees in music (voice) – and a further Masters in Opera Theatre Direction – from the Cleveland Institute of Music.
 She is also a registered nurse and a qualified paralegal.
 Her hobbies include photography, gardening, languages and movies – and she is also an avid book collector.